fission/fission/README.md

 Meeting Link: https://zoom.us/j/413921817

 The meeting agenda for next meeting and notes from past meetings are maintained in [this document](https://docs.google.com/document/d/1E-xw4KJgka4sUpETHxr9BJBYntzrtxlAN_CE3Wt8kws).
-You are welcome to join to discuss direction of project, design and implementation reviews and general questions about project etc.
+You are welcome to join to discuss the direction of project, design and implementation reviews and general questions about the project etc.

 ## Official Releases